geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 and of itself, but a clever way of rewriting the problem before tackling it numerically.
 We will see how to compose Variable Projection with off-the-shelf nonlinear least squares solvers.
 Let's now translate the principle above into formulas.
-Many of the contents in this section are taken from O'Leary and Rust (O'Leary 2007).
+Much of the content in this section is taken from O'Leary and Rust (O'Leary 2007).

-# The Fitting Function
+# The Model Function

 VarPro is concerned with fitting model functions $$f$$ that can be written as a *linear combination* of $$n$$ functions that are *nonlinear*[^nonlinear_base]